Jump to content

 Data collection

-The research tool can monitor the actions of 2-5 participants in a 15-60 minute session, including trading strategies, wallet upgrades, and usage of miners.
-This data will help the Institute of Network Cultures to evaluate wallet designs.
+This data will help the Institute of Network Cultures (INC) to evaluate wallet designs.

 Learning through play

-Livestock is a multiplayer research tool that utilizes the human brain’s ability to subconsciously learn abstract and complex concepts.
-While it may appear to be another “Farmville”-style game, it’s actually based on the blockchain technology that supports cryptocurrencies.
+Livestock is a multiplayer research tool that utilizes the human brains' ability to subconsciously learn abstract and complex concepts.

-The tool adds abstract blockchain concepts as layers to the game and simulates the blockchain market through the farm in real-time multiplayer mode.
+LiveStock adds abstract blockchain concepts as layers to the game and simulates the blockchain market through the farm in a real-time multiplayer game.

 Symbolism